-If a person to whom this policy applies does not declare a conflict of interest, the Board of Directors may subject him/her to:
+If a person to whom this policy applies does not declare a conflict of interest, the Board of Directors may subject them to a:

-- · verbal or written reprimand - request for resignation (or removal from committees) - in the case of staff, disciplinary action up to and including dismissal.
+- Verbal or written reprimand. - Request for resignation (or removal from committees). - Disciplinary action up to and including dismissal in the case of staff.